-Funds from operations ("FFO") and adjusted funds from operations ("AFFO") are non-GAAP financial measures within the meaning of the rules of the SEC.
+Funds from operations attributable to common stockholders and noncontrolling interest ("FFO") and adjusted funds from operations attributable to common stockholders and noncontrolling interest ("AFFO") are non-GAAP financial measures within the meaning of the rules of the SEC.
 The Company considers FFO and AFFO to be important supplemental measures of its operating performance and believes FFO is frequently used by securities analysts, investors, and other interested parties in the evaluation of REITs, many of which present FFO when reporting their results.